IdentityPython/pysaml2/CONTRIBUTING.md

 5. Create your patch, **including appropriate test cases**.
    Remember to follow the [Coding Rules](#coding-rules).

-6. Run the full test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+6. Run the full test suite, as described in the [DEVELOPERS.md](DEVELOPERS.md), and ensure that all tests pass.

 7. Commit your changes using a descriptive commit message.